Frequently Asked Questions

 However, if you've met your therapy goals much sooner, that's great!
 We would then discuss what frequency of meetings works best for you.

-• I do not work from any religious perspective.
+• I do not work from a religious perspective.
 However, I am welcoming of any spiritual beliefs that matter to you and will gladly support you in incorporating those resources into our work if they are helpful to you.
 I regularly work with clients who do not have religious beliefs.

 • As long as you don’t mind if I join you.